Behaviour Policy

 Winchelsea promotes a framework that uses a variety of approaches to address challenging behaviour.
 This framework emphasises the importance of adults having the skills and confidence to maintain control of any situation through calm, positive actions, communication at all times and offering clear options.

-At Winchelsea we promote the use of positive and effective intervention strategies with children.
+At Winchelsea we promote the use of positive and effective intervention strategies with pupils.

-It is important to ensure that all adults working with children are clear about their role, in order that their own rights, and those of the children in their care are protected.
+It is important to ensure that all adults working with pupils are clear about their role, in order that their own rights, and those of the learners in their care are protected.

 Winchelsea as an employer, acknowledges its responsibility for the health and safety of staff at work.
 Staff at all levels need to be confident in their ability to meet their responsibilities in managing challenging behaviour.
 They also need to be safe.